 Most days I come across couples in the process of separation.
 One of the things I’ve noticed is, regardless of our circumstances in parenting most of us want the same thing – the best for our children.

-However, when each of us come to the table with a variety of differing experiences and values, sometimes agreeing on what’s best is the crux of our issue.
+However, when each of us comes to the table with a variety of differing experiences and values, sometimes agreeing on what’s best is the crux of our issue.
 Some parents enjoy an organic and flexible style while others are structured and organised.
 Some parents choose to explain actions and consequences and others allow their children to experience the consequences naturally.

-When parents come from opposite ends of the parenting spectrum it can be very hard to co- parent.
+When parents come from opposite ends of the parenting spectrum it can be very hard to co-parent.

 WHEN DOES CO-PARENTING WORK?